jamesaevans/amplitude-dev-center/docs/data/destinations/redshift.md

 description: Upload your Amplitude event data to your Redshift account with recurring exports.
 ---

+!!!note "Not available in EU"
+    Event filtering for warehouses isn't available in the EU region.

 Upload your Amplitude event data into your Redshift account.
 You can set up recurring syncs through the Amplitude UI, as well as manually start a sync of your historical data.

 ## Limits